Dark side of the mooncakes: China's war of graft hits high-end pastries

 "What has taken a deep dive is the high-end mooncakes more typically associated with corruption," said Shaun Rein, managing director of China Market Research Group.

 The gilded age of mooncakes was last year, when pastries stuffed with gold flakes, shark's fin and abalone made headlines.
-In rural Shanxi province, gold-filled variations sold for more than $1,000 (627.43 pounds), local newspapers reported.
+In rural Shanxi province, gold-filled variations sold for more than $1,000, local newspapers reported.

-Mid-sized China Merchants Bank Co Ltd (600036.SS) (3968.HK) marketed mooncakes made of solid gold and silver, state media said.
+Mid-sized China Merchants Bank Co Ltd marketed mooncakes made of solid gold and silver, state media said.

 A spokesperson at the bank's headquarters in Shenzhen could not be reached for comment but a manager at a branch in Beijing said she was not aware of any gold or silver cakes being sold this year.